intelshoe/domain_info/README.md

 # domain_info
-Give me as much information about a website's domain as possible.
+Display as much information about a website's domain as possible on one webpage.